Jeff Bridges

 Jeff Bridges Biography

-Jeff Bridges is a Hollywood actor known for his leading roles in films such as "The Big Lebowski" and "Starman".
+Jeff Bridges is a Hollywood icon best known for his unforgettable roles in films like "The Big Lebowski" and "Starman".
 For his role in "Crazy Heart", he was awarded an Oscar and a Golden Globe, as well as the Screen Actors Guild Award.

 Jeff Bridges